darshana1406/Forest-Fires/README.md

 ### Results
 * The best AutoML model is MaxAbsScaler,Gradient boosting with a Mean Absolute Error of 12.989 .
 The error can be further reduced by running the experiment longer and enabling Deep Learning.

+### Future Improvements
+* Experiment Timeout Minutes can be increased which will result in better ensemble models.
+* Deep Learning can be Enabled.
+* A parameter named featurization is set to 'auto' by default.
+This means that the a attribute type is automatically detected and feature engineering is performed based on that.
+This can be improved by defining a custom featurizationConfig object which might improve the quality of the data.

+### Screenshots

 * The AutoML run is complete and the best model is shown along with its metrics.
   ![auto1](./Images/auto1.png)
 * The `RunDetails` widgets shows that the run is complete.